stevenlandis/website/src/pages/posts/dragonCurve.md

 ## The Best Output Format

 I finally went with outputting to an image instead of opening a window and drawing to the screen as I did with my Python and Java attempts.
-This meant I could automate fractal-creation and save images without screen shots which introduce human error.
+This meant I could automate fractal-creation and save images without screen shots which reduces human error.

 I decided to write to .bmp files because it was the first algorithm I found to easily write images from C++.
 I then used [ImageMagik](https://imagemagick.org/index.php) to convert to .jpg which I used on this site for reduced file size.

 Writing to an image meant I had to figure out a line drawing algorithm.
-While I could have found a library, I [*strongly dislike* using libraries](software.html) so I found a line drawing algorithm online.
-In the future I might figure out how to draw from .svg or add different line weights.
+While I could have found a library, I [*strongly dislike* using libraries](software.html) so I found copied a line drawing algorithm online.
+In the future, I might figure out how to draw from .svg or add different line thicknesses.

 ## Colors

-As I was now making my own images, I decided to experiment with color.
-I made lines that smoothly cycled through primary colors and messed around with eroding fractals to create groovy topographical shapes.
+As I was now making my own images, I decided to experiment with color by cycling through colors while drawing the fractal and adding some groovy erosion patterns that look like topographical maps.

 ## Results